lparisot/spring-devops/src/main/ansible/README.md

 vault_aws_secret_access_key: your aws access key

 vault_jenkins_admin_password: your jenkins admin account password

+vault_db_root_password: the root password of the mysql database
+vault_db_user_password: the user password of our database
 ```
 To create your AWS access key, see https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey